Our AuthorsVictoria Amelina

 Victoria Amelina

-Victoria Amelina is a Ukrainian novelist, essayist, poet, and human rights activist.
-Victoria is a winner of the Joseph Conrad Literary Award (2021), and a finalist for the European Union Prize for Literature finalist (2019) and Lviv UNESCO City of Literature Prize (2018)
+Victoria Amelina (1 January 1986 – 1 July 2023) was a Ukrainian novelist, essayist, poet, and human rights activist.
+She was a winner of the Joseph Conrad Literary Award (2021), and a finalist for the European Union Prize for Literature finalist (2019) and Lviv UNESCO City of Literature Prize (2018).

-She is the author of two novels about contemporary Ukraine, Dom’s Dream Kingdom and Fall Syndrome, as well as two children’s books.
+She was the author of two novels about contemporary Ukraine, DOM’S DREAM KINGDOM and FALL SYNDROME, as well as two children’s books.
 Victoria’s prose and poems have been translated into Polish, Dutch, Italian, Spanish, Hungarian, German, Croatian and English.

-She writes both in Ukrainian and English.
+Victoria wrote both in Ukrainian and English.
 Her essays have appeared in Irish Times, Dublin Review of Books, and Eurozine.
-Victoria is a founder of a literary festival in the Donetsk region, Ukraine.
+In 2021, she founded a literary festival in the Donetsk region, Ukraine.

-Since 2022, Victoria Amelina has worked as a war crimes researcher in Ukraine.
-She is currently working on a non-fiction book that describes her experiences and those of her colleagues, entitled War & Justice Diary: Looking at Women Looking at War.
+Since 2022, Victoria Amelina worked as a war crimes researcher in Ukraine.
+At the time of her death, she was working on a non-fiction book that describes her experiences and those of her colleagues, entitled LOOKING AT WOMEN LOOKING AT WAR: WAR & JUSTICE DIARY.

 AGENT / CONTACT